markcorrea/online-editor/README.md

 <img alt='code' src='https://github.com/markcorrea/online-editor/blob/master/readme/code.png' />

 ### :last_quarter_moon: Dark Mode
-For protection of your eyes, `Online Editor` allows you to switch between `Dark` and `Light` themes.
+For your eyes health, `Online Editor` allows you to switch between `Dark` and `Light` themes.
 Above the `Files` tree in the Side Menu, there is a switch where you can switch it anytime.

 <img alt='light' src='https://github.com/markcorrea/online-editor/blob/master/readme/light.png' />